JJ/granada-off/text/graffiti.md

 and roll riff, Granada has got the graffiti pneumonia and the street art flu.

-A quick primer on street art here.
+A quick primer on street art is in order here.
 Street art is anything created with artistic intent outdoors.
 So it goes from stickers to decorated walls in a parking. *Graffiti* is a subset made mainly with paint, usually spray.
 This one also goes in many different shapes: stencils are